Antonee Burke-Gilroy

-Antonee Burke-Gilroy (born 3 October 1997) is an English-born Australian association football player who plays for A-League club Perth Glory.
+Antonee Burke-Gilroy (born 3 October 1997) is an English-born Australian soccer player who plays for Brisbane Roar.

 Career

-Burke-Gilroy played with Newcastle Jets as well as spending 6-months on loan with Portuguese side Académica.
+Burke-Gilroy played with Newcastle Jets as well as spending six months on loan with Portuguese side Académica.

 Burke-Gilroy signed with United Soccer League side Seattle Sounders FC 2 on 1 May 2018.

 Burke-Gilroy played for Tacoma Defiance in the USL Championship.

+Burke-Gilroy joined Brisbane Roar as an injury replacement player at the backend of the 2020-21 A-League season, appearing twice for the club.

+In 2021, Burke-Gilroy joined Perth Glory.
+Burke-Gilroy made 34 league appearances for Perth over two seasons before being released at the end of the 2022–23 season.

+On 9 November 2023, Burke-Gilroy returned to Brisbane Roar between rounds 3 and 4 of the 2023–24 A-League, following a brief period as a free agent after his departure from Perth Glory.